Rule 5101:6-5-03 | State hearings: denial and dismissal of state hearing requests.

 (4) The sole issue of the request is a change in state or federal law, or local agency policy adopted pursuant to options authorized in state law, that requires automatic adjustments of benefits for classes of recipients, unless the reason for the request is the misapplication of the change to the appellant's individual circumstances.

-(5) The request concerns the placement of the assistance group for food assistance on an alternate issuance system or the length of time the assistance group remains on this system.
+(5) The request concerns the placement of the assistance group for the supplemental nutrition assistance program (SNAP) on an alternate issuance system or the length of time the assistance group remains on this system.

 (6) It is clear that the issue has been previously decided through the state hearing process.